Are you eligible to apply for the Japanese Government Monbukagakusho (MEXT) Scholarship?

 Of the criteria above, 5 is really the only one that most applicants are at any risk of encountering.
 Essentially, if you were to fail a class and, because of that, not be able to earn the credits you need in time to graduate, you could not continue your studies.
 As soon as it was determined that you could not graduate on time, you would give up the scholarship, including your ticket home.
 Really, though, all of these situations are perfectly avoidable!

 Item 2 above mentions the “articles of your pledge to the Minister of Education, Culture, Sports, Science and Technology.
-The Pledge Form is something that you sign after arrival in Japan, and the 2023 version is not yet available, but you can find the 2022 version on MEXT’s website.
+The Pledge Form is something that you sign after arrival in Japan, and the 2024 version is not yet available, but you can find the 2023 version on MEXT’s website.
+This document has not changed significantly in the 12 years that I have been working with the scholarship, and I do not expect changes in the future.
 Here is a summary of the items you must pledge:

 - To obey the rules set by the university or the enrolling institution and devote yourself to your study and research in order to accomplish the aims of the Scholarship.

 Obeying the rules set by the university is clear and understandable, but part of the meaning of “devote yourself to your study and research” means that you should not engage in any other activities, including part-time work.

 - To not violate Japanese laws and regulations.

 Sounds obvious, but I actually had a MEXT Scholar at my past university get arrested and lose his scholarship for shoplifting and for falsifying records of tutoring sessions he offered through the university to collect additional pay.

 - To not bring the MEXT Scholarship program into disrepute.

 The Japanese statement here actually goes further and says that you will do nothing to cause distrust in the acceptance of international students by Japanese universities.

 - To accept responsibility for any expenses incurred beyond those covered by the Scholarship awarded by MEXT.